vvolhejn/vvolhejn.github.io/_posts/2024-11-17-sinewavespeech-com-live.md

 which demonstrates the effect on a pre-sinewaved recording.
 You can read more about that in [this post]({% post_url 2023-08-21-sinewavespeech-com %}).

-In this one, I'll go over the project from different angles, from least to most technical: The UX, the high-level code architecture, and finally, my impressions of Rust for scientific computing.
+In this one, I'll go over the project from different angles, from least to most technical: The UX, the [high-level architecture](#going-real-time-with-rust), [strategies for translating code you don't understand](#how-to-translate-code-you-dont-understand), and finally, [my impressions of Rust for scientific computing](#rust-is-not-there-yet).

 # UX design